aurigma/CCHSample-BackOfficeIntegration-aspnetmvc/readme.md

 For better understanding of what happens in this code, you may want to explore Customer's Canvas docs:

-  * [Official Customer's Canvas Developer Guide](https://customerscanvas.com/docfx/dev/intro.html) - storage services and BackOffice API
+  * [Official Customer's Canvas Developer Guide](https://customerscanvas.com/docfx/dev/intro.html) - storage services and Storefront API
   * [Documentation of classic Customer's Canvas Design Editor](https://customerscanvas.com/docs/cc/) - main editor app used by the end users (both frontend IFrame API library and backend API)
   * [IU Framework docs](https://customerscanvas.com/support/ui-framework) - a frontend technology which allows for extending the editor interface and making it better connected to your ecommerce platform.